sebousan/miriamlasserre/content/services/colorimetrie.en.md

 ---
 Do you wear certain colors because you like them or because they’re trendy ?
 Have you ever wondered if they were actually highlighting you best features?
 Carefully selecting the colors you wear is a milestone which can radically improve your image, make you look younger, more radiant and much more confident !

 The color analysis reveals which color pallets most brighten your natural assets (*complexion, skin-tone, and body-type).*

-Once determined your color palette Miriam will teach you how to do your makeup.
+After the session you will receive your digital palette (70 Pantone Colors)and a document reviewing all the tips.
+You will have all the details about your season and sub-season and how to use your colors to look at your best.
+You will have as well your best shadows for make up (foundation, blush, lipstick, mascara and eyeshadow) and your best metals and precious stones.

-Following the color analysis and Miriam’s personalized tips, you will know exactly which shades to shift towards when you shop for both your make-up and clothes.
+Following the color analysis and Miriam’s personalized tips, you will know exactly which shades to shift towards when you shop for both your make-up and clothes!